mrcrilly/remindme/README.md

 Maybe a simple "thumbs up" feature so people can show approval of a particular URL in a shared list?

 ## Encryption
-Maybe add encryption into the mix
+Maybe add encryption into the mix, allowing one to keep a more secure database on their servers.
+Could be useful, but given the links are public in the first place, might be a waste of time and resources.